ewyrick-mark-1/pokemon_tool/README.md

 - non-useful in process caching in all command files.
 Due mostly to concurrency updates
 - Testing may return a false negative if the API returns out of order
 - more testing needed for API fetching.
 Currently have integration tests but no unit test.
-- Argument parsing is in need of a more readable and modular re struture
 - local JSON cache implementation is needed. flags have already been implemented.

 ##  AI usage: